April Showers Brings May Flowers

 April showers bring May flowers:

 When Savannah looked out of her balcony on Saturday morning she was delighted to see that the sun was peaking over the forest.
 The warm breeze tickled her trunk and sun's rays had comfortably warmed the house from the chilly night they had just had.
 She sighed, breathing in the spring air.
 But, it was as she looked beyond her trunk that she saw their front garden.
 Moving house had been quite stressful and in the buzz and clutter of unpacking they had neglected the large garden they had.
 It hadn't been a priority but now it seemed such a shame to have all the space they had dreamed about, to then have no enjoyment from sitting in it.
 "It won't do" Savannah promised herself.
 "But I like my bow tie" said Hugo, sounding crestfallen as he was straightening his bow in the mirror.
 "Not you Hugo" she smiled, lovingly straightening his bow.
 "The garden, it doesn't look very nice".
 "You are right, it needs a good tidy from all the rain".
-Hugo was just pleased his wife was criticising his recent fancy for wearing bow ties.
+Hugo was just pleased his wife was not criticising his recent fancy for wearing bow ties.

 Within the hour the entire family were outside in the warmth of the sun.
 It seemed there was little coordination of who was doing what but the family seemed to be enjoying their time outside.